Ruhr pocket: Capitulation

 Even before this order was fully transmitted, German resistance began to completely collapse on 16 April as the remnants of German divisions and corps surrendered en masse.
 5th Panzer Army commander Josef Harpe was captured by paratroopers of the 17th Airborne Division on 17 April while trying to cross the Rhine to German forces in the Netherlands.
 The commander of the Allied XVIII Airborne Corps, Matthew Ridgway, sent an aide bearing a white flag to Army Group B's headquarters, calling on Model to surrender but the field marshal refused, citing his oath to Hitler.
 When asked for instructions by the squad leader of a German unit that was still armed, Model told them to go home as their fight was over.
 He then shook their hands and wished them luck.

-The western part of the pocket continued a weak resistance until 18 April.
+The western part of the pocket continued weak resistance until 18 April.
 Model tried to get to the Harz mountains through the American lines in a small column, but could not make it.
 Rather than surrender and face trial for war crimes, he committed suicide.

 German anti-Nazi resistance groups in Düsseldorf attempted to surrender the city to the Allied armies in the so-called "Aktion Rheinland" in order to spare Düsseldorf from further destruction.
 However, SS units were able to crush the resistance, and executed a number of those involved.
 Executions of foreign laborers and political prisoners by the Gestapo had already been occurring since February.
 The act of resistance did accomplish a cancellation of further bombings on the city by another 800 bombers, through contact with the Americans.
 Düsseldorf was captured by Americans on 18 April without any notable fighting.